CSCfi/rems/docs/development.md

 The API and the static files are all served from the port 3000.
 Shadow-CLJS has its own console in <http://localhost:9630>.

+The [re-frame-10x](https://github.com/day8/re-frame-10x) debugging panel is available when the application is not compiled in release mode.

 ### Editor setup

 You can also use e.g. Emacs with CIDER integration and `cider-jack-in-clj&cljs`.
 Calva and Cursive have also been used successfully.
 And we regularly use Linux and Mac for development.
 YMMV.